tsarahbd/retail-data-analysis/README.md

 I performed an **Exploratory Data Analysis (EDA)** on the retail dataset to evaluate product performance using **Python (Jupyter Notebook)**.
 The dataset included customer details, product purchases, revenue, and reviews.
 I have filtered out data related to product purchases and revenue to do this analysis.
 *Data Cleaning & Preparation* was done with **Pandas** and **NumPy** where I handled missing values, removed duplicates, and converted data types.
 In EDA *groupby()*, *aggregation*, and *sorting* was used to analyze top-performing products and categories.

+## Customer Order & Payments Insights Dashboard in Tableau

+To understand the customer order status namely pending, processing, shipping and delivered, I created a stacked bar chart in Tableau sheet.
+Payment methods used for the orders are cash, credit card, debit card and paypal.
+This is represented in a pie chart in a second sheet.
+On the third sheet, a bar chart represents the shipping method chosen by the customers namely express, same day and standard.
+Lastly, I created a dashboard to represent this insights visualisation.